Taking advantage of the availability of biosimilars in Rheumatology

 The Oxford AHSN’s Clinical Innovation Adoption programme is leading on a regional project which focusses on supporting regional partners to optimise the financial savings arising from the introduction of biosimilars in Rheumatology.

-Working closely with the AHSN Medicines optimisation team and the AHSN Inflammatory Arthritis network over the last 6 months, the team has engaged a wide number of stakeholders in the region who will be impacted by the introduction of biosimilars.
+Working closely with the AHSN Inflammatory Arthritis network, the team has engaged a wide number of stakeholders in the region who will be impacted by the introduction of biosimilars.

 From this engagement, the team recognised a number of opportunities to support commissioners, prover pharmacy and provider Rheumatology come to agreement on a position around the adoption of biosimilars.